MicrosoftDocs/appcenter-docs/docs/gdpr/diagnostics-delete.md

 In both cases, once you have the install IDs of the user, you should delete the associated diagnostics data.
 Details for both cases are in the sections below.

-## You have a mapping of your user IDs to install IDs
+## You don't have a mapping of your user IDs to install IDs

 If you did not keep a mapping between your user IDs and install IDs, you must follow some extra steps, described in the following subsections.